Bagley chooses Duke, could make Blue Devils preseason No. 1 | New Country 923

-Top high school prospect Marvin Bagley III has committed to Duke and reclassified for the 2017-18 season, immediately making the Blue Devils a top national-title contender.
+Top high school prospect Marvin Bagley III has committed to Duke and is eligible to play in the 2017-18 season, immediately making the Blue Devils a top national-title contender.

 Bagley made his announcement on ESPN’s SportsCenter on Monday night.